jodymgustafson/do-with-retry/readme.md

 fibonacciBackoff(1000, 8000); // 1000, 2000, 3000, 5000, 8000, 8000, ...
 ```

-_Note: When using this the initial timeout defined in options not used._
+_Note: When using this the initial timeout defined in options is ignored._

 ### Random